 Conducting research on social services does not somehow absolve the Crime Lab of their chummy relationship with CPD.
 On the contrary, this work extends the logic of policing into research on youth programming: it blames the individual for social problems, reeks of scientific racism, contributes to the criminalization of young people, and thus diverts attention from the structural causes of gun violence in Chicago.

 The Crime Lab brings no historical or structural context to their study of “crime” and “violence reduction.”
 Instead, they rely exclusively on behavioral science methods based on economics and statistics, and the implicit assumption of their work is that the individual choices of Black and brown Chicagoans are the fundamental cause of intracommunal violence.
 This approach strips the concept of crime of any structural context and blames the victims of oppressive structures for their plight instead of indicting the social system that harms them.

 While Crime Lab presents their work as apolitical and data-driven, they have a profoundly ideological approach to their research topic in that they investigate crime as a purely behavioral phenomenon using purely quantitative methods.
-In reality, as numerous academic fields and social movements have demonstrated, crime is socially constructed and systematically weaponized against the oppressed.
+In reality, as numerous academic fields and social movements have demonstrated, crime is socially constructed2Stuart Hall et al., Policing the Crisis (London: Palgrave MacMillan, 1979). and systematically weaponized against the oppressed.
 While any person can cause harm, only the oppressed are consistently and proactively criminalized for it.
 That is, harm caused by Black, poor, or otherwise marginalized people is often moralized against and made illegal whereas harm caused by capitalists and other privileged groups is completely invisibilized (see robberies vs. wage theft).